Bike Rentals

 We don’t have a minimum age.
 A child just has to be able to ride a bike without training wheels or other assistance and be comfortable on our bikes.
 Parents need to use their discretion.

 We rent bikes by the hour.
 Adult bike rentals are $15.00 per hour.
-Bikes for the ages 15 and under are $10.00 per hour.
+Children’s bikes that measure 24″ bikes and under are $10.00 per hour.

 No. Our contract with the National Park Service prohibits us from renting these items.